 BASES British Association of Sport and Exercise Sciences CPD awarded

 British Journal of Sports Medicine Quality International Education Approved

-CPD points from Royal College of Physicians applied for
+CPD points from Royal College of Physicians

 Why?
 The balance and timing of exercise, nutrition and recovery is key to optimising health and all aspects of human performance.
 Intricate network interactions between the Endocrine system and metabolic signalling pathways drive these positive adaptations.
 However, non-integration of these lifestyle factors can disrupt signalling feedback pathways and predispose to maladaptation and potentially disease states.